The Scottish Banner

-The June edition of the Scottish Banner is now available-pick up yours now or subscribe to our print or digital editions!
+The December edition of the Scottish Banner is now available-pick up yours now or subscribe to our print or digital editions-wishing all our readers, advertisers and friends a very Happy Christmas & Hogmanay!

+US readers you can now find the Scottish Banner at Barnes & Noble and Books A Million locations across America!

 Welcome to the Scottish Banner and thank you for taking the time to visit us.
 The Scottish Banner is the Scottish community’s largest international newspaper for ex-pat Scots or those with an interest in Scottish culture and tradition.